libetl/local-traffic/README.md

 ## how to use it

-1. Change that mapping in the `.local-traffic.json` file:
+1. Change the mapping object in the `.local-traffic.json` file:

 ```json
 {